More than one million USD awarded to innovative projects using big agricultural data

 - Runner-up (125,000 USD): Using Commercial Microwave Links (CML) to estimate rainfalls

-To date, the Challenge has awarded more than three million USD to innovative pilot projects using big data approaches to advance agricultural research and development.
+To date, the Challenge has awarded more than two million USD to innovative pilot projects using big data approaches to advance agricultural research and development.

 The winners are groundbreaking innovations with real potential for developmental impact, have mobilized underused or misused data, and demonstrate meaningful partnerships with CGIAR and other sector members.